Molde, Norway: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are going to see the stunning Trollkyrkja, it's important to wear modest clothing:
+If you are planning to see the heavenly Trollkyrkja, it's worthwhile to wear modest clothing:

-If you see the Romsdal Museum, wear museum-appropriate clothing and take:
+If you go to the Romsdal Museum, wear museum-appropriate clothing and take:

 March

-Traveling to Molde in March, you will notice that it can be brisk, somewhat snowy and very rainy.
+If you are traveling to Molde in March, you will notice that it is brisk, somewhat snowy and very rainy.
 Expect it to rain most days and snow about half of the time.
 Daytime temperatures are in the low 40s F (single digits C).

 What to wear/what to pack: